Kenya Mitsuhashi: 2023

 From 2023, Mitsuhashi was paired with Hiroki Okamura, who is one year younger than him.
 In September, he won the Vietnam Open, marking his first BWF World Tour title.
 The duo then won the Indonesia International Challenge and Indonesia Masters Super 100 in October.
 At the Japan Masters in November, they defeated world number 9 Mohammad Ahsan and Hendra Setiawan in straight games in the first round.
 In the second round, they defeated world number 6 and world champions Kang Min-hyuk and Seo Seung-jae in straight games to advance to the quarter-finals.
 They lost the quarter-finals match to He Jiting and Ren Xiangyu.

+2026

+Mitsuhashi formed a new men's doubles partnership with Keiichiro Matsui.
+In June, they made their debut at the U.S. Open, where they reached the quarterfinals.